elephantrobotics/marsai/README.md

 ## Structure

 This source code consists of:
  * ai: including action(eyedisplay, sound, movements), ai and data receiver from different sensors, vision and voice
  * sensor: touch sensor, distance sensor and gyro sensor
  * vision: human_recognition, object_recognition, brightness and QR code recognition
  * voice: command recognition
  * library: python API to control marscat move

 ## AI

+The marsAI is based on general AI process flow:
+ *

 # Code

-Most of the code is programmed by Python in
+All code is programmed by Python 3.6.
+If only python API is used to control MarsCat run, walk, turn and each jonit's angle, then python 2.7 and python 3 both can be used.

+The code style is under [PEP 8 Style](https://www.python.org/dev/peps/pep-0008/).
+If you want to contribute, please code by this style.

-# Platform
+# Platform and Evironment

-The source code is runing under Raspberry PI B+
+The source code is runing under Raspberry PI B (embeded WIFI and Bluetooth).
+The environment is [Raspbian : Kernal 4.19](https://www.raspberrypi.org/downloads/raspbian/)

 # Libraries

 Pre-installed libraries includes OpenCV 3, Pocketsphinx, Pyfirmata.

+# Quickstart and Examples

+In construction now...

+# Contact

+The code is managed by Elephant Robotics INC. Email support@elephantrobotics.com to get in touch with our software teamm